 12) Add Social Sharing Buttons

 Social media marketing has become an inevitable part of our marketing strategy.
 Our content should be easily shareable on major social media platforms like Facebook and Twitter.
-There are some awesome plugins that add social sharing buttons to all our posts.
-Some popular options for such plugins are Social Snap, Monarch and Social Warfare.
+Some awesome plugins add social sharing buttons to all our posts.
+Some popular options for such plugins are Social Snap, Monarch, and Social Warfare.
 I use Social Warfare here at BlogTriangle for adding social sharing buttons to blog posts.

 13) Set Up Automated Backups

 We may have spent days or months setting up a blog and creating awesome content for it.
 But all of this effort may go in vain if we do not set up a proper backup system.
 Most of the hosting providers have their own backup process that helps us to restore our content in case something went wrong.
 But this is not enough as there may be situations where the hosting provider back up will not be useful to us.
 Let us see a few such scenarios

 - Our hosting agreement has expired and we want to migrate to a new provider

 - The hosting provider server encountered physical damage or attack due to which all the content got erased

 In all such cases, we need our own backup system to help us restore our site.
 Newbie bloggers might be under the wrong impression that taking manual backups is a solution to this problem.
 Manual backups will work but it might not be feasible for serious bloggers to invest time for regularly taking backups.